- Hamilton Mann is Group Director, Digital Marketing and Digital Transformation;

 - At the end, 3 sticky notes, one of them to suggest next connections;

-If you’re a starting intrapreneur, I strongly recommed you subscribe to his newsletter Learnerz, who will guide you stet by step over several weeks.
+If you’re a starting intrapreneur, I strongly recommed you subscribe to his newsletter Learnerz, who will guide you stet by step over several weeks (also this virtual assistant by Board of Innovation can guide you over 19 steps in your innovation journey).

 Let long live innovation at the Factory!